 This article about the superhero series The Falcon and the Winter Soldier was originally published on September 21, 2019 and updated on May 31, 2021 following the release of the season on Disney+.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

 Heavy is the head that wields the shield.
-In the aftermath of Avengers: Endgame, a new Captain America will stand tall, and it will happen in the new live-action Marvel series The Falcon and the Winter Soldier, set in the Marvel Cinematic Universe and streaming on Disney+.
+In the aftermath of Avengers: Endgame, a new Captain America stands tall in the live-action Marvel series The Falcon and the Winter Soldier, set in the Marvel Cinematic Universe and streaming on Disney+.

-In the new series, two of Captain America's most trusted allies — one from his younger days in 1940s Brooklyn, the other from his early days as an Avenger — reluctantly team up to combat Baron Zemo, who split the Avengers apart in the 2016 movie Captain America: Civil War.
-How Baron Zemo escaped imprisonment and what he wants remains unclear, but all anyone knows is that the only ones who can stop him are Cap's buddies... who can't stand each other.
+In the series, two of Captain America's most trusted allies — one from his younger days in 1940s Brooklyn, the other from his early days as an Avenger — reluctantly team up to combat a new threat known as the “Flag Smashers.”
+Along the way, they run into several familiar faces, both friends (Sharon Carter) and enemies (Baron Zemo).

-When is the release date of The Falcon and the Winter Soldier?
+When was the release date of The Falcon and the Winter Soldier?

-How many episodes will the Disney+ series have?
+How many episodes did the Disney+ series have?

-The Falcon and the Winter Soldier will contain six episodes, each approximately an hour long.
+The Falcon and the Winter Soldier contained six episodes, each approximately an hour long.

 What is the plot and story of The Falcon and the Winter Soldier?

-At the end of Endgame, an aged Steve Rogers gifted his friend Sam Wilson, a.k.a. the Falcon, the shield of Captain America.
-But the U.S. government does not appear to recognize Sam as the new Captain America, and instead creates a new hero, U.S. Agent, to take Cap's place.
-Much of the series will detail Sam's rise as the new, and true, Captain America.
+At the end of Endgame, an aged Steve Rogers gifted his friend Sam Wilson, a.k.a. the Falcon, Captain America's shield.
+But the U.S. government does not appear to recognize Sam as the new Captain America and instead creates a new hero, U.S. Agent, to take Cap's place.
+Much of the series details Sam's rise as the new, and true, Captain America.